 For the most part, with children, the objective of dental visits is clean the teeth and make sure there are no cavities or other issues affecting the mouth.
 The dental treatments for children typically performed include:

 - Fluoride Treatments.
 In addition to professionally cleaning teeth, fluoride treatments are done to harden and protect the enamel on the teeth.
-This is a simple and painless procedure where a higher concentrate of fluoride is applied to the teeth for a short period of time then removed.
+This is a simple and painless procedure where a higher concentration of fluoride is applied to the teeth for a short period of time, then removed.

 - X-Rays.
 The American Academy of Pediatric Dentistry recommends that children with a high propensity for cavities have dental X-rays every six months as their teeth change rapidly.
 Dentists can see the development of any cavities inside the teeth that may not be visible with the naked eye.
 For children who maintain good oral care and are not prone to cavities, X-rays may be taken less often.
 Because children’s mouths develop very quickly, X-rays allow dentists to get a better picture of the teeth.
 X-rays are safe for children with the advances in the technology of the machines used.